DSC-McMaster-U/website/README.md

 4. **Push Changes**: Once you are ready, push your changes to the remote repository.

+5. **Test Changes**: Before you are ready to deliver your changes they must be tested.
+Write a suite of unit tests using Jest to ensure the correctness of your code.

-5. **Create a Pull Request**: After pushing changes, create a pull request to merge your feature branch into `main`.
+6. **Create a Pull Request**: After pushing changes, create a pull request to merge your feature branch into `main`.
 Be sure to link your Jira ticket in the pull request description.

-6. **Review and Merge**: Your pull request will be reviewed by a team member.
+7. **Review and Merge**: Your pull request will be reviewed by a team member.
 Once approved, your changes will be merged into the `main` branch.

-7. **Delete Branch**: After your changes have been merged, delete your feature branch to help keep our repository clean.
+8. **Delete Branch**: After your changes have been merged, delete your feature branch to help keep our repository clean.

 ## Installation